1963 Australian federal election: North-west Cape communications facility

 Other key issues in the election included the proposal by the United States to build the North-west Cape communications facility which would support the US nuclear submarine capability.
 A special federal conference of the ALP was called in March 1963 which, by a narrow margin, supported the base.
 The Left faction was opposed to a foreign base on Australian soil, especially one which supported America's nuclear weapons capability.

 "36 faceless men"

 During the ALP Federal Conference in March 1963, journalist Alan Reid commissioned a photograph of Arthur Calwell and Gough Whitlam standing outside the conference venue at Kingston, a suburb of Canberra.
 Although Calwell was the Leader of the Opposition in the House of Representatives and Whitlam was his deputy, neither man was eligible to attend the conference, which consisted of six members elected by each state ALP branch.
-Reid jibed that the ALP was ruled by "36 faceless men" – an accusation that was picked up by Menzies and the Liberal Party in its election propaganda, and is still remembered more than 40 years later.
+Reid jibed that the ALP was ruled by "36 faceless men" – an accusation that was picked up by Menzies and the Liberal Party in its election material, and is still remembered more than 40 years later.